JessJ310/APS-portfolio.github.io/autocomplete.md

  - It supports ordered iteration, ensuring that product names are accessed in a predictable sequence, which can be beneficial for displaying search results or product listings in a user-friendly manner.<br>
 ### Limitations <br>
 - Tries can consume significant memory, especially when storing large datasets of product names.
-- An efficiently constructed hash table(i.e. a good hash function) has O(1) as lookup time which is way faster than O(l) in the case of a trie, where l is the length of the string.
+- An efficiently constructed hash table(i.e. a good hash function) has O(1) as lookup time which is way faster than O(l) in the case of a trie, where l is the length of the string. <br>
 ### Analyzing complexity <br>
 - Time Complexity: O(number of words * maxLengthOfWord)
 - Auxiliary Space: O(number of words * maxLengthOfWord)